nclsbayona/MyResume-pandoc/markdown/resume.md

   * _Disadvantages:_
     - C++ is a complex language, not only because of its syntax but also because of other stuff like pointers and security, and therefore, it requires a lot of time to implement algorithms in C++.
-    - Due to C++ being a compiled language, executables are strictly attached to an specific architecture, an executable file might present problems when trying to execute the program in an architecture different from the one it was compiled in the first place.
+    - Due to C++ being a compiled language, executables are strictly attached to an specific architecture and platform-dependent, which implies that an executable file might present problems when being executed in a platform or an architecture different from the one it was compiled in the first place.
-    - There exist libraries that don't offer cross-platform versions, and that might not work in an environment different from the one it was developed in first place, this allows programs to work only in a specific machine.
+    - There exist libraries that rely on a specific platform and its capabilities, and that might not work in an environment different from the one it was developed in first place, this makes the development process more tedious and so, its not always possible to use the language for a specific problem/task.

 * **_Python:_** \
 After learning C++, I decided to learn Python, because its reputation was great, it simplified the development process as its syntax was similar to natural language and included really powerful mathematical tools that helped to perform tasks that might involve mathematical stuff.
   * _Advantages:_
     - Python has a lot of cool modules that help in a lot of situations and extend the language base capabilities making it easier to perform multiple tasks.
-    - Python's ecosystem is completely open-source, which implies that tools and modules that use Python, are open-source as well, which allows .
+    - The Python ecosystem is completely open-source, which implies that tools and modules that use Python, are open-source as well, which makes everything more transparent and allows users to be able to contribute with fixes and improvements.
-    - .
+    - The syntax Python uses is similar to natural language, which makes the development process comparatively faster.
+    - Python allows applications to be mostly platform-independent, because there might exist modules that don't work in all platforms, and therefore, a file can be developed once and used in multiple, different platforms without any changes to the source code.

   * _Disadvantages:_
     - Python is not always as efficient as it can be.
-This
+This is mainly because it is an interpreted language and so, there exist a lot of tasks that need to be done in execution time different from executing an instruction.
+    - Since Python is not a compiled language, a program might not be run completely, which can cause some problems with data consistency and integrity.
+    - There exist libraries that rely on a specific platform and its capabilities, and that might not work in an environment different from the one it was developed in first place, this makes the development process more tedious and so, its not always possible to use the language for a specific problem/task.

 * **_Java:_** \
 We both know this one's pushing it.